pingcap/docs-cn/tools/pd-control.md

   "max-replicas": 3,
   "location-labels": ""
 }
+>> config show cluster-version                // Display the current version of the cluster, which is the current minimum version of TiKV nodes in the cluster and does not correspond to the binary version.
+"2.0.0"
 ```

 - `max-snapshot-count` controls the maximum number of snapshots that a single store receives or sends out at the same time.
 The scheduler is restricted by this configuration to avoid taking up normal application resources.
 When you need to improve the speed of adding replicas or balancing, increase this value.